 Dimensional Digital Twin

-Laser Scanning is the first step in Digitizing Physical Objects.
-For incorporating the asset, its function and performance into a collective digitalization of a facility.
+Laser Scanning is frequently the first step in Digitizing Physical Objects for incorporating assets their function and performance into a collective digitalization of a facility.
 This process is commonly known as Digital Transformation.

 When the digital transformation is complete and can replicate the real-world environment, it has essentially become a Digital Twin and is the foundation for the Living Model.